blastedfire/GSort---Gigasort/README.md

-# GSort---Gigasort
+# GSort - Gigasort

-GSort is a sorting Algorithm
+GSort is a Simple Python Sorting Algorithm